 Inspired and based on actual events and historical records

-All historical events actually took place on the Eastern Shore of Virginia and Maryland in the 17th century.
+All historical events took place on the Eastern Shore of Virginia and Maryland in the 17th century.
 Each book was based on court records and real people who resided on the Eastern Shore around 1638.
 All three books have an appendix at the end that delineates truth from fiction as well as sources of information.

-Community of Eastville, Virginia has oldest surviving court records in the United States
+The community of Eastville, Virginia has the oldest surviving court records in the United States

 The Eastville community is rich in historical information and the early court records kept by the clerks in their homes miraculously have survived to the present day and are the oldest continuous county court records in the United States, dating from 1632.
 Some of President Washington’s ancestors came from this area.
 The Tapestry of Love series is based on these court records.
 Many Alabama ancestors also migrated from the Eastern Shore of Virginia, Maryland, and Delaware.

 Hungar’s Church, Northampton County, Virginia (photograph below) is the 2nd church built ca. 1679 in the area where the first novel Ribbon of Love is set.
 The first Hungar’s church was established about 1623 and is mentioned frequently in the novel along with the actual names of many people who attended the church as well as those who lived in the area.
 More about the history of the church can be found at Hungar’s Church

 The 2nd Hungars church built around 1679 still exists today as can be seen in the photo below from findagrave.com

 Books make great gifts